-The DUI Supplement report allows the arresting officer to document information about how the subject performs on field sobriety exercises including the horizontal gaze nystagmus, the walk and turn, the one leg stand, the Romberg alphabet, and the finger to nose exercise.
+The DUI Supplement report allows the arresting officer to document information about how the subject performs on field sobriety exercises including the horizontal gaze nystagmus, the walk and turn, the one-leg stand, the Romberg alphabet, and the finger to nose exercise.

-The form also lists various “clues of impairment” that the officer might check including the odor of alcohol on the breath, bloodshot, watery, or glassy eyes, slurred or mumbling speech, and a flushed fact.
+The form also lists various “clues of impairment” that the officer might check including the odor of alcohol on the breath, bloodshot, watery, or glassy eyes, slurred or mumbling speech, and a flushed face.